TonyStark2195/Aswin-Shriram-T/README.md

 ## COMMUNITY SERVICE & VOLUNTEERING WORK
 -	Provided lectures to government college students on “Importance of Data and What we can do with it?” emphasizing applications of AI
--	TCS Maitree – Visited underprivileged schools and taught students to use computers and basic MS office
+-	**TCS Maitree** – Visited underprivileged schools and taught students to use computers and basic MS office
--	TCS Purpose4Life – Volunteered in Beach cleanup activity
+-	**TCS Purpose4Life** – Volunteered in Beach cleanup activity
+-	**TCS Fit4Life**
--	TCS Fit4Life – Participated in marathon to promote physical wellness | Blood Donor
+<t>  * Participated in marathon to promote physical wellness
+<t>  * Blood Donor

 ## STRENGHTS
--	Fast learner and versatile.
+-	Fast learner and versatile
--	Highly motivated and research driven individual.
+-	Highly motivated and research driven individual
--	Can provide quick and innovative solutions.
+-	Can provide quick and innovative solutions
--	Analytical and thinking out of the box are my hallmark traits.
+-	Analytical and thinking out of the box are my hallmark traits
--	A great team player and a leader.
+-	A great team player and a leader